 Radiographers can expand their scope of practice and career opportunities through additional specialized certifications.
 These include bone densitometry, cardiovascular intervention, computerized tomography (CT), magnetic resonance imaging (MRI), mammography, sonography, and radiation therapy.
 In addition to the specialized fields, a registered Radiographer can couple their experience (of at least one year full-time clinical experience) and a related baccalaureate degree to become a Radiologic Assistant.
 This does require successful completion of a radiologist assistant (RA) educational program that meets the ARRT’s recognition criteria.

 In order to become registered to practice, a Radiographer must satisfactorily complete an associate’s degree program accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 After completion of the program, they then must pass a licensing exam administered by the American Registry of Radiologic Technologists (ARRT).
 The prerequisites for entry into our JRCERT accredited program include a High School diploma or GED and successful completion of an entrance exam demonstrating competency in math and science.
 Candidates will also have an interview with program staff before being admitted into the program and will be expected to pass a background check as well as a drug test.
+Many MRI technologists start out as radiologic technologists and specialize later in their career.
+Radiologic technologists must be licensed or certified in most states.
+Few states license MRI technologists.
+Employers typically require or prefer prospective technologists to be certified even if the state does not require it.

 The ideal Radiographer is an excellent oral communicator with both patients and colleagues.
 They are comfortable and efficient with old and new technology.
 Radiographers must have stamina to cope with long hours on their feet, physical strength to position patients, personal discipline to ensure patient safety, and a knowledge base of the appropriate operational protocols.